kerchunkwow/kermudlet/README.md

 - Use lowerCamelCase for variables and function names
 - Use UpperCamelCase for global variables and tables (NOTE: Mudlet has built-in global variables & tables which do not conform to the UpperCamelCase convention)
 - Use UPPER_SNAKE_CASE for global constants
+- Error handling is generally not needed as the Mudlet client clearly reports Lua errors in the console
 - Do not use comments to refer to our chat interactions; for example, if I ask for a change don't comment `--changed this`
 - Avoid using `print()`; use `cout()` or `iout()` for all output
 - `cout()` and `iout()` both encapsulate argument interpolation; `cout( "{GlobalVariable}" )` is valid syntax and will print the value of that variable to the console; you should rarely if ever need to use Lua's concatenation operator `..`